myplaceonline/myplaceonline/README.md

 # Replace 'letmein' with your database user password created above if you've used something other than 'letmein':
 sed -i 's/password: DBPASSWORD/password: letmein/g' config/database.yml

-bin/bundle install
+sudo bin/bundle install

-# If you want to skip importing some large quantities of unnecessary data like a list of all museums in the U.S., first run:
+# If you want to skip importing some large quantities of unnecessary data like a list of all museums in the U.S., run the following:
 export SKIP_LARGE_UNNEEDED_IMPORTS=true

+# If you want to skip importing U.S. zip codes (used for location lookups), run the following (not recommended):
+#export SKIP_ZIP_CODE_IMPORTS=true

 # Now to install everything:
 bin/rake db:drop db:create db:schema:load db:seed